History of the NFL in Los Angeles: From 2000 onward

 Then-Governor Arnold Schwarzenegger championed a new football stadium in Anaheim in tandem with a new L.A.
 Coliseum in 2006.
 There were reports, however, that NFL owners would not approve a return to the L.A. area until two teams committed to play in a single new stadium (similar to the New York Giants and New York Jets, first in Giants Stadium and since 2010 in MetLife Stadium).
 In response to rising cost estimates for a new stadium, NFL commissioner Roger Goodell said that returning the NFL to Los Angeles would require the league to consider unspecified "alternative solutions."
-In November 2007, the then-Los Angeles Mayor Antonio Villaraigosa declared that the policy of requiring the NFL to relocate to the Coliseum would change and other options would be explored.
+In November 2007, the then-Los Angeles Mayor Antonio Villaraigosa declared that the policy of requiring the NFL to move to the Coliseum would change and other options would be explored.

-During the absence of teams in this era the NFL still maintained a presence in the Los Angeles market through NFL Network, the in-house cable and satellite network which was founded in 2003, and was originally headquartered in nearby Culver City before moving to Inglewood upon the NFL returning and building a campus there.
+During the absence of teams in this era the NFL still maintained a presence in the Los Angeles market through NFL Network, the league's in-house cable and satellite network which was founded in 2003, and was originally headquartered in nearby Culver City before moving to Inglewood upon the NFL returning and building a campus there.
 The very first episode of NFL Total Access had Rich Eisen say "welcome to the NFL in Los Angeles".
 The Coliseum was part of the 2005 opening weekend celebration, and was home of the NFL Players Association's "Rookie Premiere", in which first-year athletes pose for trading card pictures; The Dallas Cowboys also hosted their training camp in the Los Angeles suburb of Oxnard on a rotating basis during this period.